- Meet the Department

 The City of Bainbridge Island in conjunction with the Department of Natural Resources established an Open Water Mooring and Anchoring Area (OWMAA) in Eagle Harbor on December 20, 2010.
 In 2017, the island lost one of its most treasured residents, Dave Ullin.
 Read the story behind the renaming of the marina in his honor.

 By Washington state statute, the City of Bainbridge Island has jurisdiction over all of the waters of Puget Sound surrounding the island to a distance halfway to the land on the other side (RCW 35.21.160).
 Authorized use of state-owned aquatic lands is mandated by RCW 79.100 and WAC 332.30 governs how to receive authorization for that use.

 To apply for an DUOWM sublease with the City, potential tenants must submit an application form (PDF).
 See also Dave Ullin Open Water Marina Best Management Practices.
-Once a candidate is approved, buoys are assigned long term, first come first served by availability.
+Once a candidate is approved as full-time liveaboard, buoys are assigned long term, first come first served by availability.